jimz011/homekit-infused/docs/configuration.md

 To get popups everywhere you will need to setup the legacy_popup.yaml just replace any of my example entities into your own.
 ONLY put entities in here that do not have the possibility to do a service-call.
 Entities like `person.your_name` for instance.
 This is NOT a requirement for the setup to work, the only reason this is used is so that some popups (which uses the original design popup/more-info windows) will have the same style as the rest of HKI, these entities are usually not that numerous within HKI so don't put ALL your entities in here.
 Entities like lights, sensors, binary_sensors, switches, climate and camera's will all be handled automatically within HKI!

+#### Empty Views
+Some views are empty (they only have a header) and this is done on purpose.
+You can either fill in the empty views yourself with your own custom design/cards or you can wait for me (or others) to upload addons for this project and insert it later on when the addons are released.

+#### Congratulations
 Congratz, I hope you'll have a great ton of fun now!